iBlameMattheww/Quantum-RNG/README.md

 ## Connect With Me!

-I'm Matthew — currently studying Electrical Engineering and Computer Science (yes, both), with an interest in embedded systems, hardware, and machine learning.
+Hi, I'm Matthew — currently studying Electrical Engineering and Computer Science (yes, both), with an interest in embedded systems, hardware, and machine learning.
 You can find me on [LinkedIn](https://www.linkedin.com/in/matthewobrien-eng) pretending to be more professional than I actually am.

+##

 ---